 I work in a GP surgery so I have to fit writing around that.
 Mondays are definitely no-writing days because I work a ten-hour shift and just don’t have the time or energy, but I write most other days and I find the mornings are definitely the best time for me.
 I can’t write when I get home from work as I don’t leave till six and by the time I’ve got home, eaten, cleared up etc I’m way past doing any productive work.
 I use the evenings for reading, catching up with social networking and some television.
 I have cut down on my television watching to make more time for reading!
 I usually get up early, make a cup of tea (absolutely essential!) and then head to my little room where I try to write for at least two hours before work.
 Weekends are almost entirely devoted to writing apart from the essentials such as cleaning and shopping.
 Sometimes my family will visit or I’ll visit my mum but then I’ll get straight back to the laptop.
 I try to write the first draft without editing – a trick I learned by doing NaNoWriMo.
 It’s easier to just let the ideas pour out and then go back to the beginning and pull it all into shape rather than going over each bit I’ve written as I go along.
 Well, for me at any rate.
 Everyone’s different.
 You just have to find the process that works best for you.

-If you’d like to see what inspired me to write Can’t Fight the Moonlight you can follow my Pinterest board.
+If you’d like to see what inspired me to write There Must Be an Angel you can follow my Pinterest board.
 The link is on this page.

 Next week, the following authors will be participating: